 8. Stop the stigma.

 Don’t allow other peoples inaccurate definitions and assumptions paint the picture of who your child is.
 Be ready to sharpen your advocacy skills here, because you’ll be using them!
-Inspire others with your drive to keep society from labeling your child as anything less than beautiful.
+Inspire others with your drive to keep society from labeling your child as anything less than beautifully whole.

 9. Your self care is just as important as your child's.

 Take time for yourself.
 Step outside of your role as a caregiver, and into your role as a human being deserving of peace, comfort and solace.
-Get a massage, exercise, seek counseling, get creative, eat well, seek support from friends, get sufficient sleep, pray or meditate, and if you can…LAUGH.
+Get a massage, see a movie, seek counseling, get creative, get outside, eat well, seek support from friends, get sufficient sleep, go to happy hour, pray or meditate, and if you can…LAUGH.
 And do it regularly.
 I promise it will help.

 10. This is only temporary.
 The pain and struggle you and your family are feeling right now will not last forever.
-Have HOPE and have FAITH.
+I am living proof of this....as are many others!
+You deserve to have HOPE and have FAITH.
+And you are not alone in finding it.

 Erin Callinan, MSW